 A little bit about Dani

 I grew up in the outskirts of Detroit, Michigan, where I fell in love with water, family, and cooking.
-It is where I learned that family is important, that telling the truth earns you respect, that hard work is good for you, and that no matter what, God has unconditional love that never ceases to pour out over you.
+It is where I learned that family is important, that telling the truth earns you respect, that hard work is good for you, and that no matter what, the Creator has unconditional love that never ceases to pour out over you.

 I now live in Minneapolis, Minnesota, where my husband and I try to pass along the same important values to our children.
 I was never the girl that dreamed of being a mom.
 I had too many other things that I loved doing so it just didn't seem important.
 But now?